smarie/python-pytest-harvest/docs/index.md

 As can be seen above, each row in the dataframe corresponds to a test (the index is the test id), and the various information are presented in columns.
 As opposed to the dictionary version, status details are not provided.

-Note: as for the dict version, if you need the synthesis to contain all tests of the *session* instead of just the current *module*, use fixtures `session_results_df` instead.
+Note: as for the dict version, if you need the synthesis to contain all tests of the *session* instead of just the current *module*, use fixture `session_results_df` instead.

 ### d- collecting all at once